Local

 Bikes

 MSU has numerous bike trails that also extend into Lansing and East Lansing.
 Make sure you follow bike safety rules and watch for cars who might not see you.
-During the orientation, there is an MSU bike sale where you can get a bike REALLY cheap and then donate it back at the end of the year.
+The MSU Bike Store is a good resource for you.
+During the orientation, there is often an MSU bike sale where you can get a bike REALLY cheap and then donate it back at the end of the year.
+Alternatively, you could rent a bike for different periods of time.

 CATA Bus

 The local bus system is called CATA and it operates both on MSU and in the Lansing and East Lansing areas.
-The following website will be able to help direct you to schedules, times and route maps: http://www.cata.org/ System maps will be distributed as soon as they arrive.
-The routes you will use most are number 1 and 24.
+The following website will be able to help direct you to schedules, times and route maps: http://www.cata.org/ The bus routes 30-39 on MSU’s campus are free.
+Other busses will need a ticket, pass, or cash.
+The routes you will use to go off campus most are likely number 1 and 24.

 Uber/Lyft